Here's another statistic that will please

 In fact, according to Bloomberg's analysis, the only sedans that outsold the Model 3 in Q3 were the

 .
 No luxury brands even had a sedan in the top 10 sales chart, and as Bloomberg points out, the Model 3 is the only electric car on the list.

 Of course, a big part of the explanation comes from the fact that many automakers have seen their customers switch from sedans to

 .
 That's not only true in mainstream brands -- the

 outsold the Accord by 5,230 units last month -- but even more so when it comes to luxury makers.
 The X3 was the best-selling

 last month, for instance, while Audi sold more than twice as many Q5s as A4s.

 There is, however, one caveat: Tesla's delivery data includes both the US and Canada, whereas other automakers break out sales for each country individually.
 Still, it's safe to say that after repeated issues with ramping up production and sales, the Model 3 is now hitting its stride.
-But with the company still only building an average of 4,100 of the sedans per week -- and potential turmoil ahead after-- it remains to be seen how well Tesla can maintain its impressive standing in the sedan class.
+But with the company still only building an average of 4,100 of the sedans per week -- and potential turmoil ahead after the SEC fined CEO Elon Musk -- it remains to be seen how well Tesla can maintain its impressive standing in the sedan class.